aherbert/gdsc-smlm/docs/model_plugins.rst

 :math:`p` is the number of parameters.
 A higher score is better.

-.. index:: bias corrected akaike information criterion
+.. index:: Bias corrected Akaike Information Criterion

 Bias corrected Akaike Information Criterion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^